The Big Picture

 The TIP Intern

-Carefully selected LA County students will work with leading businesses in fields they are passionate about including healthcare, film production, new media and digital design, finance, interior design, and engineering.
+Carefully selected LA County students will work with leading businesses in fields they are passionate about including healthcare, media and entertainment, business, engineering, and more.
 Students gain experience that make them more competitive in today’s academic and job markets:

 - Real world application of skills and classroom learning